• Skip to primary navigation

 • Toasted sesame oil: This is a potent ingredient that adds a ton of flavor.
 It's nutty and aromatic, and you only need a little bit to taste.

-• Chili garlic sauce: You can use any chili sauce of your choice, or use sriracha or gochujang (Korean chili paste) instead.
+• Chili garlic sauce: You can use any chili sauce of your choice like sriracha or gochujang (Korean chili paste).
+If you can’t find either, here are some other great gochujang substitutes to try.

 • Aromatics: No Korean recipe is complete without fresh ginger, garlic, and green onion.
 They add depth of flavor and some heat.